-Relay Competitor : A participant who has signed up as a Relay Team: This is participant takes turns running during the race.
-They are eligible for the the award for most miles by a Relay Team and Overall Team Fundraising Champion Team of most miles by a Team or Top
+Relay Competitor : A participant who has signed up as a Relay Team Member: this participant takes turns running during the race.
+They are eligible for most miles by a Relay Team and Fundraising Team Champion.

 The following rules are established for safety, fairness and decency.
 The Snowdrop Foundation ULTRA 55 Hour Race and Relay is intended to be competitive race and fundraising event but also a fun event.
 No one on the race committee want to be in the position of policing the runners.
 The last thing we want to have to do is disqualify (DQ) a runner.
 Nevertheless, we will enforce the rules.
 At the race committee’s discretion, a minor offense, where advantage is not gained, will result in a warning to the runner.
 Also at the race committee’s discretion, major infractions, or minor ones by runners who have already had one warning, will result in a DQ.
 Please follow the rules and everyone – the runners and those of us on the committee – will be extremely happy.

 - All solo competitors and team captains must be checked in by 6:30am race morning.

 - We assume that whether runners are moving fast or slow at any given time, all are tryin for their best performance, Thus there is no need to move out of the way for someone who may want to pass.
 Faster runners should generally assume that they will have to pass slower runners on the outside.
 The only exception is runners/walkers that are two abreast, please move to the outside of the course to let other runners get by.